purdue-arc/site/content/blog/news/rc.md

 The Autonomous Robotics Club of Purdue is thrilled to share the news of its upcoming inaugural event, RobotCon.

 What is RobotCon?
-- A premier conference planned to take place in MSEE on April 7th, 2023, dedicated to exhibiting the newest innovations in robotics and autonomy.
+- A premier conference planned to take place on April 7th, 2023, dedicated to exhibiting the newest innovations in robotics and autonomy.
 - A convergence of experts from Purdue research labs, student organizations, and industry partners to demonstrate their cutting-edge innovations and explore the future of these dynamic fields.
 - An endeavor to keep Purdue University at the forefront of the growing global focus on robotics and artificial intelligence.